ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

 2. For Secure Boot the system firmware must be in "Setup Mode" where the Secure Boot keys are cleared prior to starting the ACS.
 The mechanism to enroll Secure Boot keys is platform specific and the procedure to enroll the keys must be available.

-3. For the update capsule test, if the system supports in-band system firmware updates from the OS, an update capsule must be available on a storage device on the system.
+3. For the update capsule test, if the system supports in-band system firmware updates, an update capsule must be available on a storage device on the system.

 ### 2. Enroll the Secure Boot Keys